-Operating a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The precise error code offers useful information about the underlying problem, something a professional technician can use to present solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to improve the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make changes.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code supplies useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Let’s consider seven of the most common error codes you may encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can solve it and the approximate cost to do so.
-Remember that while the price will ultimately hinge on the precise Nest model, you can count on paying about $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components necessary to complete repairs.
+Listed below are seven of the most likely error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you can fix it and the approximate cost to do so.
+Keep in mind that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific parts required to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
+Because this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician can check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll shut off the power and progressively inspect each wire, making sure they are fully placed into the connector with the proper amount of bare copper.
-Once they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll detach the power and slowly look at each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
+Once they pinpoint the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
+This critical error code can surface when the weather outside is especially hot.
 The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-Presuming the breakers are on, you can examine a few other places before contacting a professional technician.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+Assuming the breakers are on, you can search a handful of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power with a USB cable.
-Assuming it presents error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to call a pro.
+Because this error can drain your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power with a USB cable.
+If it reveals error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-The technician can meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician will carefully inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining adequate power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+With installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off straightaway.
-You can then contact a professional technician with the necessary experience diagnosing and solving electrical malfunctions.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience identifying and solving electrical issues.

 e73 – Critical

-This may be as straightforward as the breaker being switched off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This will sometimes be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.